 Joseba and Joanna are driven by faith and have a unique ability to connect with people on a very natural level.
 They speak English, Basque, Spanish and French.
 During the first year at Olabe they (and their 9 year old daughter Nahia), have been living in a yurt and have welcomed more than 600 people from over 25 different countries around the world!
 Olabe is proving itself to be a magnet for many different people.

 There is no Basque speaking church in Basque Country.
 In fact, most Basque people will not set foot in a church building but they will come to a Basque home and hear about Jesus and discuss the truth in the Bible.
+Olabe is to be a Kingdom Outpost where people can taste, see, hear, touch and explore what it means to follow Jesus.

 Olabe is helping people to re-address an imbalance prevalent in our lives and society today – a rapidly increasing dependency on technology, compared with an ever dwindling lack of knowledge and understanding of the natural world and the God who is there.
 We have traded the “God-given” for the “man-made” and the effects are alarming.